Information systems

 • commercial awareness and business acumen

-• project management experience
+• project management for software development

 • planning and organisation